 When it comes to reporting on gluten, you can count on media outlets to regularly misrepresent the science behind it.
 In this blog, we breakdown a recent study looking at non-celiac gluten sensitivity (NCGS).
 Bonus: the post is both gluten- and hype-free.

-This article will examine the original Monsanto paper that spawned this GMO melodramatic episode .
-I'll also be using this post to deliver some broader educational points about the safety, science, and regulations behind genetically modified organisms.
+In part II, we examine the original Monsanto paper that spawned the Séralini paper tackled in part I. We also discuss some broader educational points about the safety, science, and regulations behind genetically modified organisms.